-Leandro Escobar, also known as ‘Tatu’, is a Brazilian Jiu-Jitsu black belt under “Dedeco” Almeida, being also one of the leaders of the Soul Fighters BJJ academy and the head coach of its competition team in Rio de Janeiro, Brazil.
-Tatu has competed Jiu-Jitsu, Boxing (trains under coach Cláudio Coelho), Wrestling and in MMA (mixed martial arts) having fought against big names such as Zach Makovski.
+Leandro Escobar, also known as ‘Tatu’, is a Brazilian Jiu-Jitsu black belt under “Dedeco” Almeida, being also one of the founding members of the Soul Fighters academy, and later of the Double Five team.
+Tatu has competed in Jiu-Jitsu, Boxing (trains under coach Cláudio Coelho), Wrestling, and in MMA (mixed martial arts) having fought against big names such as Zach Makovski.

 Leandro Escobar Jiu-Jitsu